DevExpress/devextreme-documentation/concepts/05 UI Components/TagBox/03 Control the Behavior.md

 ---

 The **TagBox** allows a user to clear selection in one click on the **Clear** button.
-To show this button, assign **true** to the [showClearButton](/api-reference/10%20UI%20Widgets/dxTextEditor/1%20Configuration/showClearButton.md '/Documentation/ApiReference/UI_Components/dxTagBox/Configuration/#showClearButton') option.
+To show this button, assign **true** to the [showClearButton](/api-reference/10%20UI%20Widgets/dxTextEditor/1%20Configuration/showClearButton.md '/Documentation/ApiReference/UI_Components/dxTagBox/Configuration/#showClearButton') property.

 ---
 ##### jQuery